EdWire/dagster-edfi-api-to-bq-amt/README.md

-# Ed-Fi API ➡ Analytics Middle Tier
+# Ed-Fi API ➡ analytical data system
-This repository contains code that pulls data from a target Ed-Fi API and creates tables in BigQuery that conform to the Analytics Middle Tier specification.
-If you are running the Ed-Fi API in YearSpecific mode or start with a new ODS at the start of the school year, this repository allows for extracting multiple school years of data and creates AMT tables that are multi-year.
+This repository contains code that pulls data from a target Ed-Fi API and creates various data marts with dimension and fact tables organized around various business processes.
+If you are running the Ed-Fi API in YearSpecific mode or start with a new ODS at the start of the school year, this repository allows for extracting multiple school years of data and creates analytics tables that are multi-year.

 This repository takes the viewpoint that each ODS should be limited to a single school year.
 It is recommended that LEAs run the Ed-Fi API mode in YearSpecific mode to have school year segmentation while having all years accessible via the Ed-Fi API.